aimms/how-to/Articles/599/599-Integrating-Python-Service-with-AIMMS-Client.rst

 #.
 On line 40, the call to the OpenAPI library is made to convert its data structures (action 2 in the image above)
     to the data structure format of the service, and to do make the Rest API call to the service.

+Once, the request is handled by the server, and the result is passed back to the client, action 3, the response is handled, action 4, as follows:

 .. code-block:: aimms
     :linenos: